Microbiology BSc (Hons) – 2020 entry

-Surrey is one of the UK's leading universities for biological sciences, with our programmes ranked in the top 10 in the Complete University Guide 2018 and the Guardian University Guide 2018.
+Surrey is one of the UK's leading universities for biological sciences, with our programmes ranked in the top 10 in the Guardian University Guide 2019.

 This incredibly comprehensive modular programme allows you to gain a solid grounding right across the breadth of the subject, including microbial physiology and genetics, biotechnology, infectious disease, systems biology and immunology.
 Our BSc Microbiology course has been accredited by the Royal Society of Biology.

 What you will study

 Microbiology is the study of bacteria, viruses, fungi and protozoa.
 These agents have a huge impact on human health and disease, the environment, the food industry, and the pharmaceutical and chemicals industries.
 They can be harmful or beneficial, and our understanding of their importance continues to grow as microbiologists apply techniques such as genome sequencing and systems biology in their research.

 Our range of teaching and assessment methods will give you a range of skills to prepare you for employment in academia, industry and government.